 There are some simple hacks to save money while traveling.
 From reducing the prices of traveling itself, accommodation or living costs, there are always ways to get around to a smaller price tag.

 Write while you travel

-With at least a small amount of journalistic experience, or even transferable experience as a content writer, you may be able to find hotels that will pay for your travel and stay.
+With at least a small amount of journalistic experience or even transferable experience as a content writer, you may be able to find hotels that will pay for your travel and stay.
 Some hotels and travel writing agencies will also pay you, though this may be quite a low salary.
-Despite this, travel writing is a brilliant and unique way to score free accommodation while travelling, which can save hundreds of dollars in the long run.
+Despite this, travel writing is a brilliant and unique way to score free accommodation while traveling, which can save hundreds of dollars in the long run.

 Lunch is cheaper than dinner

 This may be remembered as a student finance tip for some.
 Those who prefer to eat out than dine in will benefit from cheaper menus during lunchtime than dinnertime, usually with the same quality of food being served.

 Don’t be afraid to camp